145 Rockford Street

 Preschoolers (Thursdays at 11 a.m.)

-July 8 & 9 – Archaelogy –Discover how we unearth our history through excavating and artifacts.
+July 8 & 9 – Archaeology –Discover how we unearth our history through excavating and artifacts.

 July 15 & 16 – Chalk the Walk – Spend the day outside beautifying the back walkway of the library!